Vibha9295/DemoGarmentList/README.md

 - Contains a text field for entering the name of the new garment.
 - Provides a "Save" button to add the new garment to the list.

+## XCTest

+Unit tests are included in the project to ensure the correctness of the application's logic.
+Tests cover functionality such as adding garments, sorting them, and managing the view model.

+## Architecture

+The application follows the MVVM (Model-View-ViewModel) architecture pattern:

+- **Model**: `Garment` struct represents the data model.
+- **View**: SwiftUI views (`GarmentListView` and `AddGarmentView`) define the UI.
+- **ViewModel**: `GarmentViewModel` class manages the application logic and data flow between the model and views.